michaelhoarau/tsia/README.md

 provide insights into univariate timeseries.
 This module implement MTF, network graph visualization and several line graphs (vanilla time series, colored time series with different color encodings, quantile discretization overlay...).

+* `utils`: this modules includes some utilities leveraged by the other ones.